Nolan6Jensen/Nolan6Jensen/README.md

 ## About Me
 - Strong foundation in applied mathematics, probability, and statistics
-- Passed multiple actuarial exams and completed an internship in life insurance consulting
+- Passed 2 actuarial exams and completed an internship in life insurance consulting
 - Hands-on experience with Python, Pandas, NumPy, Statsmodels, and scikit-learn
 - Interested in applying statistical modeling and data science to real-world datasets
 - Long-term goal: build a rigorous, interpretable data science portfolio